jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

 ## Using Kubernetes Volumes

 The simplest way to get started storing backups is to use a Kubernetes Volume.
-This was already configure as part of the [create a Ivory cluster](https://github.com/IvorySQL/ivory-operator/blob/master/docs/content/tutorial/create-cluster.md) example.
+This was already configure as part of the [create an Ivory cluster](https://github.com/IvorySQL/ivory-operator/blob/master/docs/content/tutorial/create-cluster.md) example.
 Let's take a closer look at some of that configuration:

 ```
 - name: repo1